mineiros-io/terradoc/test/testdata/golden-readme.md

     }
     ```

-    The object accepts the following attributes:
+    The `condition` object accepts the following attributes:

     - [**`expression`**](#attr-expression-condition-policy_bindings): *(**Required** `string`)*<a name="attr-expression-condition-policy_bindings"></a>